Flossing with Braces: Tips and Tricks

 November 1st was National Brush Day!
 The best way to celebrate all month long is to make sure you’re equipped with the right tools and techniques to properly brush your teeth.
 This is even more important if you have braces since you’ll need to take extra care when you brush and floss to ensure your teeth are thoroughly cleaned and your treatment stays on track.

-See below to learn more about how to keep your teeth and gums clean during your orthodontic journey.
+See below to learn more about how to keep your teeth and gums clean during your orthodontic journey with these tips on brushing and flossing with braces.
 Download a PDF version of these tips.

 1. Find a good toothbrush